rybalkopr/test-cases-bug-reports/README.md

 ##  Project Description

-The goal of this project is to demonstrate:
-- Manual test case writing
-- Bug reporting
-- Understanding of UI testing
-- Documentation in Markdown for GitHub
-- Familiarity with tools like Jira and TestRail (in theory)
+This project is created to demonstrate my ability to write clear and detailed test cases and bug reports.
+I am familiar with testing tools like **Jira** for bug tracking and **TestRail** for test case management, and I apply best practices in manual testing documentation.

 ##  Contents

-- `test-cases.md` — contains manual test cases for Microsoft Copilot interface
+- `test-cases.md` — manual test cases for Microsoft Copilot interface
-- `bug-reports.md` — contains example bug reports based on UI issues
+- `bug-reports.md` — example bug reports based on UI issues

 ##  Tools & Technologies

 - Markdown (for documentation)
-- GitHub (for version control & portfolio)
+- GitHub (for version control and portfolio)
-- Jira (theoretical knowledge for bug tracking)
+- Jira (bug tracking)
-- TestRail (theoretical knowledge for test case management)
+- TestRail (test case management)

 ##  What was tested?

-Main focus: Microsoft Copilot interface (in VS Code)
+Focus on Microsoft Copilot interface within Visual Studio Code:

 - Login functionality
 - Copilot panel UI
-- Button behavior ("Generate Code", "Settings")
+- Button behaviors ("Generate Code", "Settings")

 ##  Sample Bugs

 - "Generate Code" button not responding
-- Panel overlap issues on small screens
+- Panel overlap on smaller screens

 ##  Purpose

-This is a practice/portfolio project to show how I work as a **manual QA engineer**.
+This is a practice and portfolio project to show how I work as a **manual QA engineer**, especially in writing and managing test documentation.
-All scenarios are fictional and created for educational purposes.

 ##  About Me

-I'm learning QA and building my portfolio step by step.
+I am learning QA and building my portfolio step by step.
-If you're a recruiter, mentor, or just curious — welcome!
+If you’re a recruiter, mentor, or curious visitor — welcome!